-Brooklyn sign a twenty-one year lease with the City of Vero Beach to use an abandoned Naval base as their spring training facility.
-The site, which will the Grapefruit League home of team through the 2008 season, will become known as Dodgertown, with exhibition games taking place at the 6,000-seat Holiman Stadium.
+Brooklyn signs a twenty-one year lease with the City of Vero Beach to use an abandoned naval base as their spring training facility, that will become known as Dodgertown.
+The site will be the team's Grapefruit League home through the 2008 season, with exhibition games taking place at the 6,000-seat Holiman Stadium.

 The Cardinals trade Sam Jones to the Giants for first baseman/outfielder Bill White and third baseman Ray Jablonski.
 The right-hander, who is called Toothpick Sam by his teammates, will be the runner up for the Cy Young Award this season, posting a 21-15 record along with an ERA of 2.83 for San Francisco.

 The Phillies trade third baseman Andy Carey and second baseman Lou Vassie to the White Sox for right-hander Cal McLish, who will post an 11-5 record for the seventh-place club.
 Chicago then trades Carey, who will retire at the end of the season after appearing in 53 games, to the Dodgers for infielders Ramon Conde and Jim Koranda, who play in a total of 14 major league games.

 On the day he is fitted for his big-league Orioles uniform, Steve Dalkowski, pitching in an exhibition against the Yankees, feels something pop in his left elbow.
 The fireballer from New Britain, Connecticut, who once struck out 24 batters in a minor league game, will never appear in the major leagues.